Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/getting-started/webpack.md

 ---
 layout: docs
 title: Webpack and bundlers
-description: Learn how to include Bootstrap in your project using Webpack or other bundlers.
+description: Learn how to include Boosted in your project using Webpack or other bundlers.
 group: getting-started
 toc: true
 ---

-## Installing Bootstrap
+## Installing Boosted

-[Install bootstrap]({{< docsref "/getting-started/download#npm" >}}) as a Node.js module using npm.
+[Install boosted]({{< docsref "/getting-started/download#npm" >}}) as a Node.js module using npm.

 ## Importing JavaScript

-Import [Bootstrap's JavaScript]({{< docsref "/getting-started/javascript" >}}) by adding this line to your app's entry point (usually `index.js` or `app.js`):
+Import [Boosted's JavaScript]({{< docsref "/getting-started/javascript" >}}) by adding this line to your app's entry point (usually `index.js` or `app.js`):

 {{< highlight js >}}
-// You can specify which plugins you need import { Tooltip, Toast, Popover } from 'bootstrap';
+// You can specify which plugins you need import { Tooltip, Toast, Popover } from 'boosted';
 {{< /highlight >}}

 Alternatively, if you only need just a few of our plugins, you may **import plugins individually** as needed:

 {{< highlight js >}}
-import Alert from 'bootstrap/js/dist/alert';
+import Alert from 'boosted/js/dist/alert';
 ...
 {{< /highlight >}}

-Bootstrap depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
+Boosted depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
 This means that you will have to make sure to add both of them to your `package.json` using `npm install popper.js`.

 ## Importing Styles

 ### Importing Precompiled Sass

-To enjoy the full potential of Bootstrap and customize it to your needs, use the source files as a part of your project's bundling process.
+To enjoy the full potential of Boosted and customize it to your needs, use the source files as a part of your project's bundling process.

 First, create your own `_custom.scss` and use it to override the [built-in custom variables]({{< docsref "/getting-started/theming" >}}).
-Then, use your main Sass file to import your custom variables, followed by Bootstrap:
+Then, use your main Sass file to import your custom variables, followed by Boosted:

 {{< highlight scss >}}
 @import "custom";
-@import "~bootstrap/scss/bootstrap";
+@import "~boosted/scss/boosted";
 {{< /highlight >}}

-For Bootstrap to compile, make sure you install and use the required loaders: [sass-loader](https://github.com/webpack-contrib/sass-loader), [postcss-loader](https://github.com/postcss/postcss-loader) with [Autoprefixer](https://github.com/postcss/autoprefixer#webpack).
+For Boosted to compile, make sure you install and use the required loaders: [sass-loader](https://github.com/webpack-contrib/sass-loader), [postcss-loader](https://github.com/postcss/postcss-loader) with [Autoprefixer](https://github.com/postcss/autoprefixer#webpack).
 With minimal setup, your webpack config should include this rule or similar:

 {{< highlight js >}}
 ...